gecko984/trmf/README.md

 * consider the last `horizon` of the remaining dataset unknown, predict for different combination of hyperparameters;
 * measure RMSE between actual and predicted values.

-The results were more or ledd inconclusive, as both coefficient sets and the resulting RMSEs variedwildly,depending what part of the dataset was used as unknown.
+The results were more or less inconclusive, as both coefficient sets and the resulting RMSEs variedwildly,depending what part of the dataset was used as unknown.
 But mostly the following combination fared quite well:

 `lambda_x: 100000;	 lambda_w: 100;	 lambda_f: 1; eta: 0.001;`